393akashsharma/Multilingual-News-App/README.md

-# Multilingual News App - Your Ultimate News App
+# Bilingual News App - Your Ultimate News App

 Welcome to Bilingual News App, a modern and feature-rich news application designed to keep you informed and engaged with the latest news updates.